 Most people want an estimate because their state has estimate laws like Utah where I come from.
 These laws say that the estimate must come within a certain amount of the actual work on the car.
 First I will explain why a collision shop can estimate the work on your car.

 I used to own a collision repair shop.
 They have books and computer programs with lists of all parts and labor necessary to do the job.
 These aren't right on the money but they are close enough to do a great job of the estate on the collision repair.

-The process of a restoration is completely different, there is no standard for times that is takes to repair rust or locate hard to find parts because it is impossible to estimate these things.
+The process of a restoration is completely different, there is no standard for times that are taken to repair rust or locate hard to find parts because it is impossible to estimate these things.
 To properly estimate a restoration project the shop would no doubt have to tear the car down.

 It's pretty much a waste of time for the shop if you decide you don't want to restore your car.
-If you don't want to pay for tare down and reassembly the only recourse that the shop has is to lean your car so they can sell it and get paid for the work.
+If you don't want to pay for tear down and reassembly the only recourse that the shop has is to learn your car so they can sell it and get paid for the work.